MicrosoftDocs/partner-rest/partner-rest/develop/referral-connectors.md

 1. In [Microsoft Flow](https://flow.microsoft.com), choose **My Flows** in the navigation menu.
 2. Choose the flow resource you created or updated in the previous section.
 3. On the flow page, choose **Edit flow**.
-4. Choose the **AAD-Application (client) ID** variable and enter the ID of the Azure AD application.
+4. Choose the **AAD-Application (client) ID** variable and enter the ID of your Azure AD application.
-5. Choose the **UserId** variable and enter the user id.
+5. Choose the **UserId** variable and enter your user ID.
-6. Choose the **UserPassword** variable and enter the user password.
+6. Choose the **UserPassword** variable and enter your user password.
-7. Select **AAD-Directory (tenant) ID** variable and enter the tenant ID of Azure AD application.
+7. Select the **AAD-Directory (tenant) ID** variable.
+Enter the tenant ID of your Azure AD application.
 8. Choose **Save**.
-9. Select **webhook certificate validation** and enter the logic app url.
+9. Select **webhook certificate validation** and enter the URL of your Azure Logic App.
-10. Save the flow.
+10. Save your flow.

     ![Flow variables settings screen](../images/SetFlowVariables.png)

 ### Register flow with Partner Center

-Register the flow resource with the Partner Center to trigger the flow and receive webhook events:
+Register your flow resource with the Partner Center to trigger the flow and receive webhook events:

 1. In [Microsoft Flow](https://flow.microsoft.com), choose **My Flows** in the navigation menu.
 2. Choose the flow you created or updated.